 Be sure to let folks know if they should bring a first period gift, or do anything to prep for the ceremony.

 You don’t have to have a ceremony at your first period party, but it could be a super sweet way to sow into your daughter.

 A ceremony can be as simple as having all of the guests stand in a circle with your daughter in the center.

 Go around the circle and share loving words about growing older, self-love, and other uplifting messages.

 - Prepare a menu.

 Frequently folks will serve food that is red or pink at a first period party.

 It might be tempting to have a whole bunch of candy and sweets.

-Instead, choose fresh fruit in pretty mocktails, lovely smoothie bowls, and home-baked cakes with tea will ensure everyone leaves the party with their mind and body feeling good.
+Instead, choosing fresh fruit in pretty mocktails, lovely smoothie bowls, and home-baked cakes with tea will ensure everyone leaves the party with their mind and body feeling good.